-Enterprise Resource Planning (ERP) is software that manages and integrates your critical business processes and systems into one fluid system.
+Enterprise Resource Planning (ERP) systems are software that manages and integrates critical business processes and systems into one fluid system.
 If you are growing and being held back by legacy software, or have put up with one too many embarrassing management meetings where Barry from the Warehouse's spreadsheet doesn't match Karen from Finance's stock numbers, it's time to consider evolving to a fit-for-purpose ERP solution.

 Synchronised access to data